Lewis and Clark National Historic Trail

 Take a float trip on a raft to experience the wildness and solitude of the Missouri River.
 An activity long remembered for sure.
 Lewis and Clark traveled up the upper Missouri River in 1805 in a keelboat.
 Modern day “explorers” can relive what they experienced.
 Call Montana River Outfitters (406) 622-3295 for reservations.

 For more enjoyment in the outdoors, visit Giant Springs State Park, along the Missouri River near Great Falls.
 The park is an ideal place to stop and picnic or go for a walk along Rivers Edge Trail.
 The park is noted for its many species of birds, so bird watching is a popular activity.
 The park’s name comes from a huge freshwater spring that releases millions of gallons of water each day into the nearby Missouri River.
 Officials at Montana State Parks say that about one-half million people visit here annually.
 A beautiful park for all to see and experience.

 The Sluice Boxes State Park is near Belt, not far from Great Falls.
 In this area, Belt Creek Canyon features cliffs and other interesting rock formations.

 First Peoples Buffalo Jump State Park is southwest of Great Falls.
 This is an archaeological site where, in pre-historic times, Native Americans chased buffalo over steep cliffs as a way to hunt down buffalo.
 Many years ago the bones of thousands of buffalo were “harvested” from the rocks at the foot of the cliffs.

 |Great Falls Inn by - |

 |O'Haire Motor Inn||406-454-3141|

 Fairs are for summer fun in Montana.
 Great Falls is the site of the Montana State Fair.
 Live entertainment, rodeo, carnival rides and exhibits make this a wonderful event for all to attend.
-In 2020, this event runs July 24- August 1.
+In 2023, this event runs July 28-August 5.

 For more rodeo, enjoy the professional cowboys and cowgirls at the Belt PRCA Rodeo.
-In 2020, this event is June 20-21.
+Check for dates in 2023.
 Belt is near Great Falls.